Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD

-EM form factors \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28}, structure functions~\cite{3,17,19,21,22,24,25,26,27,29} and tensor polarization observables \cite{3,17,19,21,24,29,30,31,32} of the deuteron have been studied in the framework of several theoretical approaches and experimentally \cite{33,34}.
-For instance, there are different relativistic models for the description of the deuteron EM form factors, which are based on the phenomenological potential models, such as Nijmegen, JISP-16, CD-Bonn, Paris, Moscow and Argonne \cite{11,12,15,16,28}.
-Within Born approximation approach the deuteron EM form factors, structure functions and tensor polarization observables were calculated in Ref. \cite{1,14,17}.
-Also, within the effective Lagrangian approach \cite{4,5} and phenomenological Lagrangian approach \cite{3,7,9} the deuteron EM form factors, structure functions and tensor polarization observables were studied theoretically.
-In Ref. \cite{8} the deuteron EM form factors were investigated within a modified version of Weinberg's chiral effective field theory approach to the two-nucleon system.
-In Ref. \cite{10} the EM form factors and low-energy observables of the deuteron were studied within the light-front approach, where the deuteron is regarded as a weakly bound state of a proton and a neutron.
-In Ref. \cite{18} the asymptotics of EM form factors of the deuteron in the nuclear model and JLAB experiment was studied, where deuteron was considered as a two-nucleon system.
-In Ref. \cite{21} the deuteron EM structure description is based on two components with different radii, one corresponding to two nucleons separated by $~2 fm^{-1}$ and a standard isoscalar contribution, saturated by $\omega$ and $\phi$ mesons.
-The EM structure of the deuteron in the framework of relativistic quantum mechanics is presented in Ref. \cite{23}.
-After appearance of holographic QCD, the EM form factors, structure functions and tensor polarization observables of the deuteron were studied within the soft-wall model of AdS/QCD in Refs. \cite{19,20}.
+The EM form factors \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28} and tensor polarization observables \cite{3,17,19,21,24,29,30,31,32} of the deuteron have been studied experimentally \cite{33,34} and in the framework of several theoretical approaches.
+For instance, there are different relativistic models that describe deuteron EM form factors, which are based on phenomenological potential models, such as Nijmegen, JISP-16, CD-Bonn, Paris, Moscow, and Argonne \cite{11,12,15,16,28}.
+Deuteron EM form factors and tensor polarization observables have been calculated within the Born approximation approach (see Refs. \cite{1, 14, 17}) and studied theoretically within the effective Lagrangian \cite{4, 5} and phenomenological Lagrangian approaches \cite{3, 7, 9}.
+In Ref. \cite{8}, deuteron EM form factors were investigated within a modified version of Weinberg's chiral effective field theory approach applied to a two-nucleon system.
+In Ref. \cite{10}, the EM form factors and low-energy observables of the deuteron were studied within the lightfront approach, where the deuteron is regarded as a weakly bound state of a proton and a neutron.
+In Ref. \cite{18}, the asymptotics of the EM form factors of the deuteron in the nuclear model and JLAB experiment were studied, where the deuteron was considered a two-nucleon system.
+After the introduction of holographic quantum chromodynamics (QCD), the EM form factors and tensor polarization observables of the deuteron were studied within the soft-wall model of anti-de Sitter (AdS)/QCD in Refs. \cite{19,20}.